-Skin diseases are often associated with increased risk of depression.
-As the skin is visible, it has an immediate impact and directly affect social interaction.
-Psoriasis, however, is the only disease associated with increased incidence of suicidal ideation3; in particular, one study reported suicidal ideation in the recent 2 weeks at 10%4.
+Skin diseases are often associated with an increased risk of depression.
+As the skin is visible, it has an immediate impact and directly affects social interaction.
+Psoriasis, however, is the only disease associated with an increased incidence of suicidal ideation;3 in particular, one study reported suicidal ideation in the recent two weeks at 10%.4

 Negative self-image and quality of life issues are significant, as psoriasis affects the skin, and is a visible condition.
-Social stigma and fear is also common, as many people may fear touching psoriasis patients due to fear of contagion5.
-Several studies have also pointed out that in high stigmatization diseases like psoriasis, the patients themselves may perceive the condition to be more negative than the public does6.
-Moreover, there may be evidence that biological changes that directly affect mood are altered in psoriasis patients; cytokines involved in inflammatory pathways may lead to depression.
-There are reports of treatments that potentially exacerbate psoriasis negatively affecting mood negatively7, and treatments that are directed toward psoriasis-related pathways like TNF inhibitors, improving mood8.
+Social stigma and fear are also common, as many people may fear touching psoriasis patients due to fear of contagion.5 Several studies have also pointed out that in high stigmatization diseases like psoriasis, the patients themselves may perceive the condition to be more harmful than the public does.6 Moreover, there may be evidence that biological changes that directly affect mood are altered in psoriasis patients; cytokines involved in inflammatory pathways may lead to depression.
+There are reports of treatments that potentially exacerbate psoriasis negatively affecting mood negatively,7 and treatments that are directed toward psoriasis-related pathways like TNF inhibitors, improving mood.8

 The Risk Factors:

-The risk factors that were analyzed in this study were age, gender, and severity of disease.
+The risk factors that were analyzed in this study were age, gender, and severity of the disease.

-Gender: Depression and suicidality is increased in both men and women.
-Some studies pointed at greater increase in depression in men among patients with severe psoriasis, but the results are not statistically significant, and there are conflicting data among studies.
+Gender: Depression and suicidality are increased in both men and women.
+Some studies pointed at a more significant increase in depression in men among patients with severe psoriasis, but the results are not statistically significant, and there are conflicting data among studies.
 Similar to suicide statistics among the general population, women attempt more suicides, but men tend to complete suicides more often, likely due to the difference in the methods.

-Severity: Although severe psoriasis is correlated with various medical comorbidities, including increase in mortality, there was no relationship between psoriasis severity and suicidality11.
+Severity: Although severe psoriasis is correlated with various medical comorbidities, including an increase in mortality, there was no relationship between psoriasis severity and suicidality.11

 Psoriasis: An Undertreated Problem

-Importantly, depressive symptoms improved in trials for biologics: adalimumab, etanercept, and ustekinumab10.
-Current literature supports the use of biologics in the treatment of severe psoriasis.
-The development program for Brodalumab was stopped due to concerns with potential concerns with increased risk of suicidality, but it may be that the disease itself may be more causative rather than the treatment10.
+Importantly, depressive symptoms improved in trials for biologics: Adalimumab, etanercept, and ustekinumab.10 Current literature supports the use of biologics in the treatment of severe psoriasis.
+The development program for Brodalumab was stopped due to concerns with potential concerns with an increased risk of suicidality, but it may be that the disease itself may be more causative rather than the treatment.10

-Psoriasis is a serious condition that affect depression and suicide in ways that are appreciable and probably not fully understood.
-It’s important for health care providers to understand the impact of psoriasis on quality of life, as well as to understand relative risk of different patient profiles.
-Screening tools are proposed as a potential tool or protocol that dermatologists can use, to screen for psychological comorbidities in at risk patients like young patients with severe psoriasis involvement.
+Psoriasis is a condition that affects depression and suicide in ways that are appreciable and probably not fully understood.
+It’s essential for health care providers to understand the impact of psoriasis on quality of life, as well as to understand the relative risk of different patient profiles.
+Screening tools are proposed as a potential tool or protocol that dermatologists can use, to screen for psychological comorbidities in at-risk patients like young patients with severe psoriasis involvement.
 Further research will be needed to understand the mechanisms by which psoriasis relates to psychological comorbidities, an aspect of psoriasis that is often underestimated.

 2WHO Psoriasis report pg.
 30